- Where Should you Store your Files?

 scc4.bu.edu login node and all of the compute nodes:

 - Home Directory – This directory is entirely controlled by you and the default permissions are that nobody else can see or otherwise access your files.
 Home directories have a quota of 10 GB and this will generally not be increased.
 You will naturally store files directly related to your account here, such as dotfiles.
 It is also commonly used to store personal files, such as email or personal images.
-You can do work in your home directory if it fits within the 10GB limit.
+Although it is possible to do work in your home directory if it fits within the 10GB limit, we recommend you use Project Disk Space in case you end up needing more space than you anticipate.
 Home directories are both protected by Snapshots and also backed up off site.

 - Backed Up Project Disk Space – Projects are by default granted 50 GB of space under